10 Key Tips on How to Get More Money for Your House

 To achieve a successful sale, you need to identify upfront and hidden costs of selling a home, understand what factors affect the sale price, and make an intentional plan that recognizes both time and money before you dive into a home sale.
 And, of course, remember the mistakes to avoid when selling your home to ensure you walk away with the most profit possible.

 There’s no cost or obligation to get an all-cash offer from Truehold.
-When you’re ready, call us today and a Truehold representative will reach out to review the process and answer your questions, so you can decide if a sell-and-stay transaction is the right way for you to unlock your equity without leaving your home.
+When you’re ready, call us today and a Truehold representative will reach out to review the process and answer your questions, so you can decide if a sell and stay transaction is the right way for you to unlock your equity without leaving your home.

 Disclaimer*: After the home sale, you must comply with the terms of your lease to continue living in the home.
 This includes making timely payments on your rent for your minimum lease term (which ranges from 6 – 24 months).